lidofinance/lido-cosmos-hub-integration-tests/README.md

 #### 3. Run the 4-validators LocalTerra set up

-To start the 4-set validators environment - run `make start` in the `src/testkit` dir:
+To start the 4-set validators environment - run `make start` in the `testkit` dir:

 ```
-cd testnet
+cd testkit
 make restart
 ```